 Biological diversity: The variability among living organisms* from all sources including, inter alia, terrestrial, marine and other aquatic ecosystems* and the ecological complexes of which they are a part; this includes diversity within species, between species and of ecosystems* (Source: Convention on Biological Diversity 1992, Article 2).

 Biological control agents: Organisms* used to eliminate or regulate the population of other organisms* (Source: Based on FSC-STD-01-001 V4-0 and World Conservation Union (IUCN).
 Glossary definitions as provided on IUCN website).

+Child: Any person under the age of 18 (ILO Convention 182, Article 2).

+Casualty rate per thousand: (Annual) casualty rate per thousand is the number of casualties that occur in a year per 1,000 workers, and is expressed by the following equation:

+Annual casualty rate per thousand = number of casualty in a year/ average number of workers in a year x 1,000 (Source: Ministry of Health, Labor and Welfare.
+Occupational accident statistics.
+Annual casualty rate per thousand (at least four days off))Collective bargaining: a voluntary negotiation process between employers or employers’ organization and workers’ organization⃰, with a view to the regulation of terms and conditions of employment by means of collective agreements (ILO Convention 98, Article 4).

 Confidential information: Private facts, data and content that, if made publicly available*, might put at risk* The Organization*, its business interests or its relationships with stakeholders, clients and competitors.